August 22-23, 2019

 Our camp is intensive and games and scrimmages are highly competitive to keep all players challenged.
 Come prepared to run drills, face off in small-sides games, and perfect your technique.
 Outdoor training sessions will be held on Sherman Field, but in case of rain, camp may be held in the SDC Multipurpose Room.

-This camp is open to girls entering grades 9-12 as of Fall 2018.
-Shin guards, soccer shoes or indoor shoes, soccer ball with name clearly printed on it, water bottle, and clothing for all weather.
+This camp is open to girls entering grades 9-12 as of Fall 2019.
+Campers should bring shin guards, soccer shoes and tennis shoes, soccer ball with name clearly printed on it, water bottle, and clothing for all weather.
 A packet of required forms will be sent to participants via email once their application is processed.
 The required forms must be submitted prior to the start of camp.

 Payment in full is due at time of registration.
-Refunds, less a $50 cancellation fee are available until TBA.
-After TBA, refunds less the cancellation fee will be issued for medical reasons only.
+Refunds, less a $50 cancellation fee are available until August 8, 2019.
+After August 8, refunds less the cancellation fee will be issued for medical reasons only.

 Meet the Coaches

-During her six years as head coach for the Michigan Tech Women's Soccer team, Michelle Jacob has led her program to five winning seasons, a GLIAC regular season title and two NCAA Tournaments.
-In 2012 she was named GLIAC Coach of the Year.
-She currently holds a 76-43-11 record.
+The Michigan Tech women’s soccer program has had one head coach in its history.
+Five winning seasons, a GLIAC regular season title and two NCAA Tournaments in eight years of the program’s existence can all be linked to Michelle Jacob, who has posted a 79-54-12 record.
 Prior to joining the Huskies, Jacob served as head coach at Marian for three seasons and assistant coach at Wisconsin-Stevens Point for three seasons.

 Chuck Coan, assistant coach for Michigan Tech’s Women's Soccer team, has over 30 years of coaching experience from youth to collegiate level.
 Prior to Michigan Tech, he served as the assistant coach at Marian University for three seasons under Huskies head coach Michelle Jacob.
 He also coached at the University of Wisconsin-Green Bay and Lawrence University and has extensive coaching experience at the high school and club levels.
 Coan holds numerous soccer certifications, including a USA Soccer Level "D" coaching certification and a NSCAA National Goalkeeping Diploma.